PlayStation Plus Premium review: can it compete with Xbox Game Pass Ultimate?

 That’s an area that will make or break Sony’s service for me, as one of the best parts of Xbox Game Pass is playing new titles that I’d otherwise overlook.
 Stray is the first day one PS5 game release Sony has secured, so hopefully, this trend continues.

 🆚 PS5 disc vs digital: which PlayStation 5 is right for you?

-Another area that needs work when compared to Microsoft’s service is the PlayStation Store.
-Trying to find something to play in PS Plus’s catalog of games is a nightmare.
-It’s almost impossible to determine which platform a game is actually for, as PS1 classics are listed as PS4/PS5, and there are plenty of duplicates of the same game.
+Another area that needs work compared to Microsoft’s service is the PlayStation Store.
+Finding something to play in PS Plus’s catalog of games is a nightmare.
+It’s almost impossible to determine which platform a game is for, as PS1 classics are listed as PS4/PS5, and there are plenty of duplicates of the same games.
 It’s just a mess and doesn’t aid discovery.